 The family has grown lupins as their main rotation crop, but the late break meant 2000ha of their 8000ha arable area has been fallowed this year.

-Around 70pc of Gurrady Farms was fallowed last year, and fallowing forms an important part of the rotation.
+Around 70 per cent of Gurrady Farms was fallowed last year, and fallowing forms an important part of the rotation.

 Ben said part of Gurrady Farms’ appeal is its proximity to the local CBH site.